Algorithms for Solving Bilevel Optimization Problems

 - The values of

-are updated by a significant delta (Δ).
-The choice of Δ should not deviate significantly from the gradient of f1
+x and y are updated by a significant delta (Δ).
+The choice of Δ should not deviate significantly from the gradient of f1.

 - Advantages: